Allyooop/muskox/method.md

 So, in terms of our database.yml file we need to update the key value pairs with information that relates to our database we created.

-The default keys are inhereted by the "development", "test" and "production" sections.
+The default keys are inherited by the "development", "test" and "production" sections.
 That is, you define general keys and values at the top and the rest of the sections use this syntax ```<<: *default``` to use all those keys and values without having to repeat them.

 So, we need to update your info.
 Write the following: